apella1/apella1/README.md

 - 👋 Hi, I’m John Apella.

-- 👀 I’m a Frontend developer.
+- 👀 I’m a Fullstack JavaScript and Python developer.

 - 👀 Here is a portfolio of the projects I've been working on. johnapella.me

 - 🌱 I’m currently learning NodeJS and Express.

-- 💞️ Open to frontend web development roles.
+- 💞️ Open to fullstack development roles.

 - 📫 How to reach me: apellajohn@gmail.com.
 Twitter: @apella_john.